obsidianmd/obsidian-help/en/Editing and formatting/Attachments.md

 > If you drag a file from your file system into an open editor, Obsidian copies the file to the default attachment location and [[Embedding files|embeds]] it in the note.

  > [!todo]- Download attachments to vault folder
- > You can download an attachment directly to your vault, for example if you  [[Import notes#Import from browser|import from your browser]], or from other apps that saves files to directly to your file system.
+ > You can download an attachment directly to your vault, for example if you  [[Import notes#Import from browser|import from your browser]], or from other apps that saves files directly to your file system.

 ## Change default attachment location